Key principles

 There are three fundamental drivers of cost with AWS: compute, storage, and outbound data transfer.
 These characteristics vary somewhat, depending on the AWS product and pricing model you choose.

-Except as otherwise noted, AWS prices are exclusive of applicable
+Except as otherwise noted, AWS prices are exclusive of

-taxes and duties, including VAT and sales tax.
-For customers with
+applicable taxes and duties, including value-added tax (VAT) and

-a Japanese billing address, use of AWS is subject to Japanese
+sales tax.
+For customers with a Japanese billing address, use of

-Consumption Tax.
-For more information, see
+AWS is subject to Japanese Consumption Tax.
+For more

-Services Consumption Tax FAQ
+Amazon Web Services Consumption Tax FAQ

 Start early with cost optimization

-The cloud allows you to trade fixed expenses (such as data centers
+The cloud allows you to trade fixed expenses (such as data

-variable expenses are much lower than what you would pay to do it
+scale, the variable expenses are much lower than what you would

-yourself.
-Whether you started in the cloud, or you are just
+pay to do it yourself.
+Whether you started in the cloud or you

 Maximize the power of flexibility

-AWS services are priced independently, transparently, and available on-demand, so you can choose and pay for exactly what you need.
+AWS services are priced independently and transparently, and available on-demand, so you can choose and pay for exactly what you need.
 You may also choose to save money through a reservation model.
 By paying for services on an as-needed basis, you can redirect your focus to innovation and invention, reducing procurement complexity and enabling your business to be fully elastic.

 One of the key advantages of cloud-based resources is that you don’t pay for them when they’re not running.
 By turning off instances you don’t use, you can reduce costs by 70 percent or more compared to using them 24/7.
 This enables you to be cost efficient and, at the same time, have all the power you need when workloads are active.